-What is the usability audit?
+What is the usability test?

 The comparison of search results for “makeup”:

-The most often, the recommendations aim for
+Often, the recommendations aim for

 - A conversion increase (in some niches it is 0,4 %, but can potentially grow to 0,8 % or even 1,3 %);